virtualstate/focus/README.md

 JSX nodes can have children nodes associated with them, this lets us create trees and graphs with JSX

+Children may be resolvable completely synchronously, or async, either way, we use an async interface to our JSX node's children to ensure a consistent API across all nodes, and allowing this resolution to be freely swapped behind the scenes without changing dependent implementation.

 One way we can read this tree is as if each node was a parent to some children, if we need to access those same children's children, we just repeat the same process again, until we have explored the entire tree.